Learn how to design a room by choosing an inspiration piece and using texture, colors and theme as the starting place for an entire room makeover.

 I love the mix of rustic wood, rope and metals in this focus piece.
 It’s different than anything else in my home, yet still along the lines of the repurposed, shabby chic projects I love so much.

 My daughter was right.
 The colors just speak calm to me, especially against the painted walls.
-I foresee a little bit of chalk painting in the future!
+Our DIY chalk painted plank wall is perfect for adding several colors in the same family.

 Chip and Jo, y’all are welcome to come to NC and start from scratch with my house.
 There are still a few rooms that need some HELP.